Shavril/pipeline-gcp-to-aws-migration/terraform/README.md

   workflow runs as.
 Requires typing `destroy everything` into the confirmation input.
   Use this only when actually done with the project - not for routine pauses.

-Before either one, if you want to keep the Looker Studio report working afterward, convert its data sources to Looker Studio's "Extract Data" snapshot first (freezes the report's data independently of Redshift - see the repo's project notes on this).
+Before either one, if you want to keep the Data Studio report working afterward, convert its data sources to Data Studio's "Extract Data" snapshot first (freezes the report's data independently of Redshift - see the repo's project notes on this).
 Neither destroy touches the database-level objects listed above - they disappear along with the namespace/workgroup automatically, nothing extra to clean up there.